Bucket1616/signalk-engine-hours-keepalive/README.md

 Signal K server plugin that repeats the last known engine run hours over NMEA2000 when engines stop transmitting.

+## NOT POSSIBLE

+The plugin works, however, the persisted engine hours data come from a differnt NMEA source (the NMEAgateway), the chartplotter is not configured to see that.
+I want the data to come from the engine gateway whenever possible, so there does not seem to be a solution to this, unless the firmware in my engine gateway is updated such that it persists the runTime data.
+Keeping this repo for now, but will delete eventually.

 ## Why?

 Many chartplotters and MFDs forget engine hours when engines are off.